 Summer associates will work with an assignment coordinator to help identify suitable assignments and ensure that they are able to explore their areas of interest.
-In addition to ongoing opportunities to work closely with partners and associates on substantive projects, summer associates are invited to experience our formal training opportunities, including participating in Winthrop Academy programs.
+In addition to ongoing opportunities to work closely with partners and associates on substantive projects, summer associates are invited to experience our formal training opportunities, including participating in HL Learn programs.

 Social events are an important opportunity for summer associates to meet and get to know our lawyers.
 The Houston office offers a mix of small and large social events to facilitate the development of these relationships in a less formal environment.

 Associates must meet our quality and firm citizenship expectations in order to be considered for class level bonuses, and are expected to work a productivity minimum of 2,000 annualized billable hours.
 If an associate meets 1,800 billable hours, then 50 pro bono hours worked are counted toward bonus consideration, if an associate meets 1,850 billable hours, all pro bono hours worked are counted toward bonus consideration.
 In addition associates may also receive discretionary bonus consideration for significant achievements in legal project management and/or contributions to business/client development efforts.

 Hogan Lovells is committed to supporting our people in reaching their full potential and using agile work arrangements to develop their careers, consistent with the needs of our clients and the firm.
 We recognize that our workforce needs to have greater flexibility in their working arrangements.
 All Hogan Lovells lawyers and business services team members may take advantage of agile work arrangements at any time in their career.
 Agile working incorporates both time (flexible working) and location (remote working) flexibly.
 Agile work arrangements may include reduced hours expectations, flexible hours in the office, effective use of remote working or telecommuting, job sharing, as well as other combinations or approaches.

 Pro bono commitment